 Toggle: English / Spanish

-Liver spots are flat, brown or black spots that can appear on areas of the skin exposed to the sun.
+Liver spots are flat, brown or black spots that can appear on areas of the skin that are exposed to the sun.
 They have nothing to do with the liver or liver function.

 Sun-induced skin changes - liver spots; Senile or solar lentigines; Skin spots - aging; Age spots

 Liver spots are changes in skin color that occur in older skin.
-The increased color may be due to aging, exposure to the sun or other sources of ultraviolet light, or causes that are not known.
+The coloring may be due to aging, exposure to the sun or other sources of ultraviolet light, or causes that are not known.

 Liver spots are very common after age 40.
 They occur most often on areas that have had the greatest sun exposure, such as the: